rotationalio/rotational.io/content/en/blog/2025-07-04-prompt-engineering-overview-key-to-steering-agents.md

 tags: ['AI Agents', 'Prompt Engineering']
 description: "We continue our exploration of AI agents with an overview of prompt engineering."
 ---

-In the next part of our AI Agents series we provide an overview of prompt engineering and
+Add intro that will appear on the blog page.

 <!--more-->

-This is Part 2 in our AI Agents series.
-If you missed Part 1 on “What is an AI Agent?”, check it out here.
+*This is Part 2 in our AI Agents series.
+If you missed Part 1 “AI Agents Defined”, check it out [here](/blog/ai-agents-defined).*

 ## What Is a “Prompt”?
 At its core, a **prompt** is how you instruct an AI agent. **Prompt engineering** is the art of crafting messages, both system-level and user-facing, to get useful, consistent results from large language models (LLMs).